tomasfonta/resto2025/readme.md

+This is the original idea of RestoCompras - Launchedn in early 2020s.

+Builded with:
+PHP
+MYSQL

-How to run the project
+How to run the project?

 open a terminal and run ❯ docker-compose up  --build